This guide covers the regulation of charities in the Northern Territory, and the obligations specific to those charities.

 Some charities in the NT are incorporated under the Associations Act 2003 (NT).These are called 'incorporated associations' and have 'Inc.' or 'Incorporated' at the end of their name.

-Incorporated associations have a number of responsibilities such as keeping appropriate financial records, following their rules and holding annual general meetings.
+Incorporated associations in the NT have a number of obligations to the NT government regulator, including keeping appropriate financial records, following their rules and holding annual general meetings.
 More information about this is available on the NT Government website.

 A cooperative is a type of organisation that is owned, controlled and used by its members.
 There are different types of cooperatives.